jkorsvik/vix_trigger/README.md

 To read more about yfinance, head to https://aroussi.com/post/python-yahoo-finance

-After fetching the data, we calculate whetever today is day where the user should buy, sell, or do nothing.
+After fetching the data, we calculate whetever today is day when the user should either buy, sell, or do nothing.

 This is then presented to the user using [streamlit](https://streamlit.io/)